-ELSA-emotional literacy support.
-Individual or small group sessions with a trained ELSA (Mrs Agostinelli) to provide emotional support, develop independence, teach friendship skills etc. Social Communication groups - to develop children's understanding of social interaction and/or play e.g. turn taking and conversation.
+FLO (Family Liaison Officer) Individual or small group sessions with Miss Horn (FLO) to provide emotional support, develop independence, teach friendship skills etc. Support for families can also be provided by Miss Horn to discuss behaviour difficulties, bedwetting, eating issues etc. Social Communication groups - to develop children's understanding of social interaction and/or play e.g. turn taking and conversation.
 Play Therapy- Individual or small group sessions helping children to understand muddled feelings and upsetting events.
 Play is used for children to communicate at their own level and at their own pace.